-A variety of intramural sports are offered for an additional fee in a program combining students from all CAL elementary campuses.
+A variety of intramural sports are offered for an additional cost in a program combining students from all Christian Academy Kentucky elementary campuses.
 Games and practices are held at different campuses depending on the sport.
-Basketball, cross country, cheerleading, field hockey, and volleyball are the current sports offered.
-Details will be available in emails and on the school website www.caschools.us.
+Basketball, cross country, tennis, cheerleading, volleyball, track and field hockey are the current sports offered.
+Offerings of each sport will depend on the number of participants who register.
+Details and fee information will be available in emails and on the school website www.caschools.us.